LSSTDESC/TXPipe/examples/cluster_mag/readme.md

 Also see the [the configuration file for that pipeline](cluster_mag_skysim_config.yml) which makes choices about various configurable parameters in the different parts of the pipeline.

-This is the flow chart of the pipeline:
+A flow chart of the pipeline is below.
+Red ellipses are pipeline stages.
+Blue rectangles are files generaed by the pipeline.
+The yellow rectangle is an overall input to the pipeline.
 ![Pipeline flow chart](cluster_mag_pipeline.png)

-We generated this image using the `bin/flow_chart.py` script; this includes the ingestion stage that is commented out.
+We generated this image using the `bin/flow_chart.py` script; it includes the ingestion stage that is commented out.

 ## Running the pipeline